ajhenley/gitbook/simplehtml_form_and_servlet.md

 Create a new dynamic web project.
 Add a page called index.html.
 On that page create an HTML Form.

-Refer to the following documentation at w3schools.com (Links to an external site.) if you need information about creating a form.

 Read the post about Get and Post details for additional information.

 For the form's action attribute you'll put the name of your servlet.